sbrshk/Moebius/README.md

 ### Why Angular?

-Being an one-page web application, **AffineTransform** has a structure which is based at the component scheme. **Angular 2** is one of the best front-end frameworks implementing component based project structure and delivering app-like experiences.
+Being an one-page web application, **AffineTransform** has a structure which is based at the component scheme. **Angular** is one of the best front-end frameworks implementing component based project structure and delivering app-like experiences.

 The app loads quickly with the Component Router, which delivers automatic code-splitting so users only load code required to render the view they request.